sdr-enthusiasts/gitbook-adsb-guide/README.md

 Automatic Dependent Surveillance-Broadcast \(ADS-B\) is a surveillance technology in which an aircraft determines its position via satellite navigation and periodically broadcasts it, enabling it to be tracked.

-This ADSB-B data can be received by ~~nerds~~ enthusiasts using Software Defined Radio \(SDR\), and used for fun and profit.
+This ADS-B data can be received by ~~nerds~~ enthusiasts using Software Defined Radio \(SDR\), and used for fun and profit.
 For example:

 **Fun:**